newchuyalong/libgdx-learning/Viewports.md

 [[images/vQeRKPY.png]]

 ### CustomViewport ###
-Different strategies may be implemented by doing `CustomViewport extends Viewport` and implementing `calculateViewport(width, height)`.
+Different strategies may be implemented by doing `CustomViewport extends Viewport` and overriding `update(width, height)`.
 Another approach is use the generic `ScalingViewport` and supplying another Scaling which is not yet covered by any other Viewport.
 One example could be to supply `Scaling.none` to it, which will result in a completely "StaticViewport", which always keeps the same size.
 It might look like this:

 [[images/8F697TX.png]]